 When talking about ethical and sustainable fashion, it’s important to talk about how to care for your clothes.
 One of the tenets of sustainable fashion is getting the most wear out of your existing clothes so they don’t need to be replaced.
-That can only be achieved through proper care.
+That can only be achieved through proper care which is why I’m sharing how to care for your sweaters in today’s post.

 Sweaters are a piece of clothing that I believe has the potential to last a really really long time with proper care.
 Sweaters can also be quite pricey so if you are going to invest in a sweater, it’s important that it holds up well.
 Even if you only buy cheap, fast fashion sweaters I believe you can make them last a long time just buy following the tips I share below!
 I actually pride myself of taking really good care of my clothes which is why they last so long and stay in great condition.
 It does take a little extra TLC but it’s worth it in the end!